 Others includes my wife, my children, family, friends, colleagues and even strangers.

 Yes, I’m free to live my life any way I want but I choose to live my life serving others.
-That’s my sweet spot, that’s me living, in the pocket.
+That’s my sweet spot, that’s me living life to the fullest.